nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.
     * 3a1.
 Notor shows an error message.
 Use case resumes at step 2.

-**Use case: User types a command**
+**Use case: Add a note to a Group**<br>
 **MSS**
+1. Similar to Add a note to a person except Notor shows a list of groups in step 2

+**Use case: Add a note to a Subgroup**<br>
+**MSS**
+1. Similar to Add a note to a person except Notor shows a list of subgroups in step 2

+**Use case: Add a person to a group**<br>
+**MSS**

-1. User starts typing a command in Notor
+1. User requests to add a person to a group
-2. Notor shows possible commands starting with what user has typed
+2. Notor shows a list of persons
-3. User presses tab to select the right command
+3. User requests to add a specific person in the list to a specified group
-4. User presses enter to execute the selected command
-5. Notor <u>runs command (UC1)</u>
+4. Notor adds the person to group

    Use case ends.

+**Use case: Add a person to a subgroup**<br>
+**MSS**
+1. Similar to Add a person to a group except User requeststo add person to a subgroup instead.

+   Use case ends.

 **Extensions**

 * 2a.
+The list is empty.
+Use case ends.

+* 3a.
+The given index is invalid.
+    * 3a1.
+Notor shows an error message.
+Use case resumes at step 2.

-The typed string is not in any command.
+* 3b.
+The specified group is not found in Notor.
+    * 3b1.
+Notor shows an error message.
+Use case resumes at step 2.

+* 3c.
+The person is already in the group specified.
-    * 2a1.
-Notor displays no commands.
-Use case resumes at step 1.
+    * 3c1.
+Notor shows an error message.
+Use case resumes at step 2.

+**Use case: Export data**<br>
+**MSS**

+1. User requests to export data
+2. Notor exports the data in CSV format to the directory where Notor belongs.

+   Use case ends.

 ### Non-Functional Requirements